panaturbo/testrepo2/doc/arm/dnssec.inc.rst

         type primary;
         file "dnssec.example.db";
         dnssec-policy default;
+        inline-signing yes;
     };

+The :any:`dnssec-policy` statement requires dynamic DNS to be set up, or :any:`inline-signing` to be enabled.
+In the example above we use the latter.

-This single line is sufficient to create the necessary signing keys, and generate ``DNSKEY``, ``RRSIG``, and ``NSEC`` records for the zone.
+This is sufficient to create the necessary signing keys, and generate ``DNSKEY``, ``RRSIG``, and ``NSEC`` records for the zone.
 BIND also takes care of any DNSSEC maintenance for this zone, including replacing signatures that are about to expire and managing :ref:`key_rollovers`.

 .. note::
    :any:`dnssec-policy` needs write access to the zone.
-Please see :ref:`dnssec_policy` for more details about implications for zone storage.
+Please see :any:`dnssec-policy` for more details about implications for zone storage.

 The default policy creates one key that is used to sign the complete zone, and uses ``NSEC`` to enable authenticated denial of existence (a secure way